tauthethirtythird/io_qp2_rule_kor/readme.md

 Introduction to effects that will appear later:

 1. `Garbage line protection`: (Only appears in 【All-Spin+】【Double Hole Garbage+】【Messier Garbage+】)
-Every line of `Non-permanent garbage lines` (includes lines with clearable ***grey*** blocks) will cause `Targeting factor` to decrease by 0.5, at maximum decrease by 2.5 (due to the starting value being 3, so for these modes you rarely get attacked in the opening), check every 0.25 seconds
+Every line of `Non-permanent garbage lines` (includes lines with clearable ***grey*** blocks) will cause `Targeting Factor` to decrease by 0.5, at maximum decrease by 2.5 (due to the starting value being 3, so for these modes you rarely get attacked in the opening), check every 0.25 seconds

 ### Expert+ (The Tyrant)